Are you afraid you might be socially awkward?

 - Zeroes in on one person and leave all others out

-I recently analyze a “socially awkward” attempt to join a group conversation.
+I recently analyzed a “socially awkward” attempt to join a group conversation.

 And it’s from Ivanka Trump at the G20.